-In March 2014, TCPL redeemed all four million of its Series Y preferred shares at a price of \$50 per share plus \$0.2455 representing accrued and unpaid dividends.
+In March 2014, we redeemed all four million Series Y preferred shares of TCPL at a price of \$50 per share plus \$0.2455 representing accrued and unpaid dividends.
 The total face value of the outstanding Series Y shares was \$200 million and they carried an aggregate of \$11 million in annualized dividends.